 ESAs that relieve themselves outside designated areas may be removed from the plane or the airport.
 Crates must also be leak proof, and all pets must be well potty trained.

 Your pet may bring out your soft-sided nature, but remember, Allegiant has no tolerance for unpermitted potty breaks while in flight.

 ESA Stowage Policies

-Once at the airport, it is important to know the available animal accommodations.
-Airports may have designated “pet relief areas” where you can take your ESA to relieve himself or herself.
-While these areas are not under Allegiant’s direct control, the helpful Allegiant Air staff can provide the location of the nearest pet relief area along with directions to get there.
+Once at the airport, it is vital to know the available animal accommodations.
+Airports may have designated “pet relief areas” where you can take your ESA to relieve itself.
+While these areas are not under Allegiant’s direct control, the helpful Allegiant Air staff can direct you to the nearest pet relief area.

 These are the basic guidelines.
-Be sure to contact Allegiant Air if you have further concerns or questions.
+Be sure to contact an Allegiant representative if you have further concerns or questions.

 Allegiant Air Contact Information

 Call: 1(702) 505-8888